monarch-initiative/monarch-legacy/README-developers.md

 new view provides disease related data), or to any of the other high-level API calls.

+### Map to RDF (optional)

+Currently this is not required as the application is not driven by the RDF, but it is good practice to ensure that the JSON model you come up with in the API is extensible, uses good ID practice and easily mapped to RDF.

+The mapping is achieved by editing the JSON-LD @context tag.
+See getJsonLdContext() at the end of api.js.
+Currently there is one monolithic context for all of Monarch but in future this may be modularized.

 ### Create a widget

 Open widgets.js and create a new widget for displaying your data.
 This